 Each semester, three students in the the MA program in International Affairs receive a tuition waiver for the following semester.
 The students are chosen based on overall GPA, and must be registered for at least two courses during the semester in which the waiver is applied.
 Notifications will be sent to selected students at the end of each semester.
 Three alternatives are also chosen in case the awardees are not able to accept the waiver.

-1. Be a matriculated graduate student at Brooklyn College registered for courses both during the semester of application and travel (students applying for summer funding need not be registered for summer courses);
+1. Be a matriculated MA student registered for courses both during the semester of application and travel (students applying for summer funding don’t need to take summer courses);

 2. Have completed a minimum of 6 graduate credits at Brooklyn College or document undergraduate research related to the conference topic;